batsilos/android_device_CXQ_V3/README.md

-----Thanks for fire855 & superdragonpt, who are contributing to the working CyanogenMod of MTK hardware(MT6592&MT6582).---
+----Thanks for fire855 & superdragonpt + DRteufel, who are contributing to the working CyanogenMod of MTK hardware(MT6592&MT6582).---

 This is a device tree for Inew V3 which is based on MTK6582 SoC.
 # Build